Sahalee Way Corridor Improvements

 - Roadway upgrades, potentially including paving improvements

-- Improved connections to regional trails/amenities, State Route 202, the Sammamish city center, and Redmond’s upcoming light rail transit service
+- Improved connections to local trails/amenities, State Route 202, the Sammamish city center, and Redmond’s upcoming light rail transit service

 - Promotes equitable transportation options for those without access to a personal vehicle